rainydaysavings/HelloAR/README.md

 - Hint on how to use the app upon selecting a mesh
 - Plane occlusion (planes do require to be scanned prior to placing an object)
 - Probe lighting based on the real environment
-- Baked shadows to better ground objects them on the scene
+- Baked shadows to better ground objects on the scene

 ![alt text](Assets/Screenshots/1.png "CR7 bust on display")